RichMeyers7424/osticket-prereqs/README.md

 </p>

 <h1>osTicket - Prerequisites and Installation</h1>
-This tutorial outlines the prerequisites and installation of the open-source help desk ticketing system osTicket.<br />
+This tutorial outlines the prerequisites and installation of the open-source help desk ticketing system osTicket.
+I will be using Azure to create a Virtual Machine to install osTicket.
+This step is not nessessary to install or use osTicket, if you are using an administrator cpu, contine to step 3.<br />

 <h2>Environments and Technologies Used</h2>